adrenallen/ld40/readme.md

 ## Technical details
+This was my first ever Game Jam, and it was awesome!
+I opted for the Compo to challenge myself and force more creativity by exploring every aspect of game dev (sounds I'm looking at you).

 I created this using CraftyJS (http://craftyjs.com/).
 I had never used this library prior to this game, so I lost some time learning it, but what's the point of the LD if not to learn?

 http://sfbgames.com/chiptone was used for sfx creation.
 Great tool for quick sounds.